-We estimate that whether an online community decides to apply restorative justice is a value related question.
-While restorative justice and punitive justice processes have the shared goal of addressing harm and preventing the perpetuation of harm, they have different processes and orientations towards when justice is achieved.
-Content moderation---closer to a punitive justice approach---addresses harm through placing limits on the types of content that remain on the site and punishing offenders in proportion to their offense.
-Restorative justice, on the other hand, aims to assure that victims' needs are met, and offenders learn, repair harm, and stop offending in the future.
-Thus, the primary reason for applying restorative justice in moderation is not how it helps to achieve the current goals of effectively removing inappropriate content and punishing offenders, but how online communities may benefit from restorative justice values and goals.
-Seering et al. found that community moderators have diverse values in what moderation should achieve \cite{seering2020metaphors}.
-While some have a more punitive mindset and hope to be a ``governor,'' others align more with restorative justice values and hope to be ``facilitator,'' or ``gardener.''
-Thus, it is important for online communities to reflect on their values and goals and decide on what mechanisms (e.g. whether punitive or restorative justice) help realize those values.
-Recent research has argued that social media platforms have a responsibility to incorporate ethical values in moderation instead of merely optimizing to achieve commercial goals \cite{helberger2018governing}.
+Seering et al. found that community moderators have diverse values regarding what moderation should achieve \cite{seering2020metaphors}.
+While some have a more punitive mindset and hope to be a ``governor,'' others align more with restorative justice values and hope to be ``facilitator'' or ``gardener.''
+Thus, online communities must reflect on their values and goals and decide on what mechanisms (e.g., punitive or restorative) help realize those values.
+Recent research has argued that social media platforms are responsible for incorporating ethical values in moderation instead of merely optimizing to achieve commercial goals \cite{helberger2018governing}.
 In particular, some researchers have proposed values and goals that align with restorative justice, such as centering victims' needs in addressing harm \cite{schoenebeck2020drawing, blackwell2017classification}, democracy \cite{seering2020reconsidering}, and education \cite{myers2018censored}.
-Our work adds to this line of research and envisions how restorative justice may benefit online communities in addressing some severe forms of online harm such as harassment.
+Our work adds to this line of research and envisions how restorative justice may benefit online communities in addressing some severe forms of online harm, such as harassment.

-Finally, we argue that communities should be cautious about expecting or enforcing a positive outcome.
-Enforcing forgiveness from victims or expecting a change in offenders' behavior may undermine victims' needs and put them in a vulnerable place for forgiveness or induce a disingenuous response from the offenders \cite{bazemore2015restorative}.
+Finally, communities should be cautious about expecting or enforcing a positive outcome.
+Enforcing forgiveness from victims or expecting a change in offenders' behavior may undermine victims' needs and put them in a vulnerable place for forgiveness or induce a disingenuous response from offenders \cite{bazemore2015restorative}.
 Online communities should allow for partial success or no success without enforcing the ideal outcome, especially at the early stage of implementation when there are insufficient resources or commitments.
-Instead, communities may focus on how victims, offenders and the entire community could benefit from the process.
+Instead, they may focus on how victims, offenders, and the entire community could holistically benefit from the process.